tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-step-by-step-Data-platform-upgrade-and-migration.md

     ![An exception appears indicating that the stored procedure call has failed.](./media/visual-studio-exception-sqlexception.png "View the error")

-17. Select the red Stop button to end execution of the application.
+17. Select the red Stop button to end execution of the application

     ![The Stop button is highlighted on the toolbar.](./media/visual-studio-toolbar-stop.png "Select Stop")

-18. To resolve the error, open the `SALES_BY_YEAR_fix.sql` file, located under Solution Items in the Solution Explorer.
+18. To resolve the error, open the `SALES_BY_YEAR_fix.sql` file, located under Solution Items in the Solution Explorer

-19. Note the database name at the top of the file (within the brackets after the `USE` keyword).
+19. Note the database name at the top of the file (within the brackets after the `USE` keyword)

     ![NorthwindMigration is displayed as the database name at the top of the file.](./media/visual-studio-sql-file-use-statement-northwindmigration.png "Note the database name")

-20. Replace this with the correct database name, **Northwind**, and save the file.
+20. Replace this with the correct database name, **Northwind**, and save the file

     ![Northwind is listed as the correct database name at the top of the file.](./media/visual-studio-sql-file-use-statement-northwind.png "Enter the correct database name")

-21. From the Visual Studio menu, select **View**, and then **Server Explorer**.
+21. From the Visual Studio menu, select **View**, and then **Server Explorer**

     ![View and Server Explorer are highlighted in the Visual Studio menu.](./media/visual-studio-menu-view-server-explorer.png "Select Server Explorer")